Moideen Kutty: Pakistan

 In 1950, Kutty was chosen to be a part of the Pakistan Air Force football team, assuming the role of captain for the PAF team during the 1951 All-Pakistan Inter-Services Football Championship.

+In 1951, Kutty appeared as a guest player for the Wagga City Wanderers, notably, scoring the winning goal against Canberra to win a trophy.

 He also participated in the 1955 Army Football Tournament that took place in Iran, which showcased army football teams from India, Iran, Turkey, Iraq, and Syria.
-The Pakistan Army team achieved victories against India and Iran, secured a draw against Syria and Iraq, but faced a loss to Turkey.
-Overall, they finished in the second position behind the Turkish team in the Army Tournament.
+The Pakistan Combined Services football team achieved victories against India and Iran, secured a draw against Syria and Iraq, but faced a loss to Turkey.
+Overall, they finished in the third position behind the Turkish and Iranian teams in the Army Tournament.

-During Iran's tour of Pakistan in 1956, Kutty represented a Pakistan Combined Services team in a match against Iran.
-After Iran secured a 1–0 victory over Pakistan at the YMCA Ground in Karachi, the Combined Services team managed to turn the tables by defeating Iran 2–1 in the subsequent game, avenging Pakistan's earlier loss.
+During Iran Services team tour of Pakistan in March 1956, Kutty represented a Pakistan Combined Services team in a match against Iran.
+After the Iranian team secured a 2–1 victory over Karachi at the YMCA Ground in Karachi, the Combined Services team managed to turn the tables by defeating the visitors 2–1 in the subsequent game, avenging Karachi's earlier loss.